 Witch Finger Pretzel Rods By Elizabeth LaBau @TheSpruce.com

 When I saw these Witch Finger Pretzels, I just died.
 They look so much like severed witch fingers, what an amazing Halloween party snack!
 Also, they don’t look too hard to make.
-I don’t know about you, but I’m obsessed with sweet and salty flavours at the moment, and this is the perfect homemade Halloween treat to satisfy that craving.
-These use pretzel rods as a base, almonds for the finger nails and green candy coating to get that witchy vibe that, I think, takes this to the next level.
+I don’t know about you, but I’m obsessed with sweet and salty flavors at the moment, and this is the perfect homemade Halloween treat to satisfy that craving.
+These use pretzel rods as a base, almonds for the fingernails and green candy coating to get that witchy vibe that, I think, takes this to the next level.

 Elizabeth at The Spruce is candy smart, a real expert in the field.
 So go and check out her how to already, you won’t regret it.
 She has loads of amazing candy recipes and ideas for all occasions too, so definitely have a look at what she’s up to at the moment.